gomidi/mid/README.md

 ## Description

-Package mid provides an easy abstraction for reading and writing of MIDI and SMF (Standard MIDI File) data.
+Package mid provides an easy abstraction for reading and writing of "live" `MIDI` and `SMF` (Standard MIDI File) data.

-MIDI data could be written the following ways:
+`MIDI` data could be written the following ways:

-- WriteTo writes "live" MIDI to an OutConnection, aka MIDI out port (have a look at gomidi/connect for adapters)
+- `WriteTo` writes "live" MIDI to an `OutConnection`, aka MIDI out port
-- NewWriter is used to write "live" MIDI to an io.Writer.
+- `NewWriter` is used to write "live" MIDI to an `io.Writer`.
-- NewSMF is used to write SMF MIDI to an io.Writer.
+- `NewSMF` is used to write SMF MIDI to an `io.Writer`.
-- NewSMFFile is used to write a complete SMF file.
+- `NewSMFFile` is used to write a complete SMF file.

-To read, create a Reader and attach callbacks to it.
+To read, create a `Reader` and attach callbacks to it.
 Then MIDI data could be read the following ways:

-- Reader.ReadFrom reads "live" MIDI from an InConnection, aka MIDI in port (have a look at gomidi/connect for adapters)
+- `Reader.ReadFrom` reads "live" MIDI from an `InConnection`, aka MIDI in port
-- Reader.Read reads "live" MIDI from an io.Reader.
+- `Reader.Read` reads "live" MIDI from an `io.Reader`.
-- Reader.ReadSMF reads SMF MIDI from an io.Reader.
+- `Reader.ReadSMF` reads SMF MIDI from an `io.Reader`.
-- ReadSMFFile reads a complete SMF file.
+- `ReadSMFFile` reads a complete SMF file.

-For a simple example with "live" MIDI and io.Reader and io.Writer see the example below.
+For a simple example with "live" MIDI and `io.Reader` and `io.Writer` see the example below.

-To connect with the MIDI ports of your computer, use it with the adapter packages for rtmidi and portaudio at https://github.com/gomidi/connect.
+To connect with the MIDI ports of your computer (via InConnection and OutConnection), use it with the adapter packages for `rtmidi` and `portaudio` at https://github.com/gomidi/connect.

 There you can find a simple example how to do it.

 ## Example

-We use an io.Writer to write to and io.Reader to read from.
-They are part of the same io.Pipe.
+We use an `io.Writer` to write to and `io.Reader` to read from.
+They are connected by the same `io.Pipe`.

 ```go
 package main